danielscholl/gitops-sample-stamp/README.md

 ```

-Workloads can be viewed from the Azure Portal leveraging the ARC workload capability.
+Workloads can be viewed from within the Azure Portal by leveraging the ARC workload capability.

 ```bash
 # Authorize Azure AD User